toddmurphy/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational databases are databases that store information and can be queried using an SQL language/syntax.
+You can used SQL to make queries and join information that retrieve from the database and filters for the user based on what you asked it.

 - [ ] Why do tables need a `primary key`?

+Tables need a primary key so it can be identified as only unique to that specific table.
+You can used an ‘id’ to make a table unique which can then be linked to other tables.

 - [ ] What is the name given to a table column that references the primary key on another table.

+A foreign key references a primary key on another table.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+To have a many to many relationship between two tables, I’m not sure but think we need a new table to connect each table by their respective ‘id’.

 ## Minimum Viable Product